-Vertical All staircases must comply with the National Construction Code; ensure any external stairs are covered for weather protection.
-When lifts are required by the development minimum 2 commercial grade lifts.
+Vertical transportation All staircases must comply with the National Construction Code; ensure any external or breeze stairs are covered for weather protection.
+When lifts are required by the development brief, ass minimum 2 commercial grade lifts.
 Foyers + corridors All foyers and corridors to have hard floor finish and be naturally ventilated.
 Maximise natural daylighting in common areas.
-Use energy efficient LED lighting throughout, with warm light and bayonet fittings.
-Fit all artificial lighting with built in photo sensors to reduce ongoing operating costs.
-Ensure all common corridor dimensions are suitable for frequent moving of domestic furniture.
-Maintenance Ensure provision of façade maintenance zones and procedures, as well as any service acces or other maintenance zones.
+Use energy efficient LED lighting throughout, light and bayonet fittings.
+Fit all artificial lighting with built in photo sensors to reduce ongoing costs.
+Ensure all common corridor dimensions are suitable for frequent moving of domesti Maintenance access Ensure provision of façade maintenance zones and procedures, as well as any service access to lifts or other maintenance zones.